x

 5. Do not use references to death or the past, use foul language and unlucky words, or the telling of ghost stories, which are taboo on this day.

-6. Children are given red packets or envelopes containing even numbered amounts of money since odd-numbered amounts of money are traditionally given during funerals.
-(Odd and even numbers are determined by the first digit.
+6. Children are given red envelopes or packets containing even numbered amounts of money since odd-numbered amounts of money are traditionally given during funerals.
+(Note: Odd and even numbers are determined by the first digit.
 For instance, “30” is an odd number.)
-The only exception to the rule is that $4 is never given, as the number four is bad luck — the Chinese word for “four” is a homophone for the word “death.”
+The only exception to the rule is that $4 is never given, as the number four is bad luck.
+The Chinese word for “four” is a homophone for the word “death.”
 Eight dollars is commonly given, as the number 8 is considered good luck.

 7. Hair washing is forbidden.
 Leave your hair as it is on the first day of the New Year.
 The Chinese character for hair is the same first character in the word for prosper.
 This means washing or cutting it off is seen as washing your fortune away and dramatically reduces your chances for prosperity and good fortune in the year.